 Parkour is a training discipline using movement that developed from military obstacle course training.
 Motions Unlimited offers this programme to experienced participants aged eight years and older on Mondays from 6pm-7pm and new participants are welcome on Wednesdays from 6pm-7pm.
 Registration is required to join.

 Roller & Inline Skating

 The Rugby Club in South Sound holds the Maples Group Junior Rugby Community Programme for children ages 3-16 years old on Saturdays 8am-12pm from October-May.
 National age/grade academies for U10, U12, U14 and U16 are held on Monday-Thursday 3.30pm-4.30pm from October to June.
-For information about these or U19 training sessions, contact Caroline Deegan at firstname.lastname@example.org, call (345) 525 6743 or visit www.caymanrugby.com.
+Annual membership is CI$125.
+For information about these or U19 training sessions, contact Caroline Deegan at email@example.com, call (345) 525 6743 or visit www.caymanrugby.com.

 The Cayman Islands Sailing Club runs various sailing training programmes for kids aged six and up.
 Programmes run after school from 3.30pm-5.30pm, and at weekends during the school term.
 The club also hosts popular all-day camps during school holidays with exciting ‘sailing away’ days.
-Our training boats range from the Pico and Optimist to our Hartley range.
-If you are interested in membership, visit “Join Us” at www.sailing.ky, email: email@example.com, or visit the Cayman Islands Sailing Club and the National Sailing Centre Facebook page.
+Their training boats range from the Pico and Optimist to their Hartley range.
+If you are interested in membership, visit “Join Us” at www.sailing.ky, email: firstname.lastname@example.org, or visit the Cayman Islands Sailing Club and the National Sailing Centre Facebook page.